 (b) Auctioneer's agency relationship with owners, consignors, and bidders;

-(c) How to execute a bid including absentee bids, bid rigging, and reserves;
+(c) How to execute a bid including absentee bids, bid rigging, and reserves; and

 (d) Personal image including professional appearance, posture and body language, and maintaining a professional auction staff.

 (4) Auction marketing and promotion (nine hours):